-X-ray Diffraction Study.
 The powder X-ray diffraction (PXRD) verified that there was no obvious structural change before (1) and after irradiation (1-irrad) (Figure 8).
 This indicates that the photoresponsive behaviour is the result of a chemical charge transfer process rather than a structural transformation.
-As the photoinduced colour change is less intense after each irradiation (and recovery) cycle, in addition to diffraction lines corresponding to compound 1 broad humps can be also observed in PXRD.
-These humps are corresponding to the fraction of material in which the structure collapsed as a result of oxalate ligand consumption after each cycle of irradiation.
+As can be observed in the PXRD, the diffraction lines corresponding to compound 1 are broadened after irradiation.
+The broadening of the peaks is due to the degradation of the sample as a result of the consumption of the oxalate ligand after irradiation cycle and also because the crystal size decreases during the irradiation process.